National Penny Farthing Championship

-The exhibition of finalists' paintings was held at the Falls Park Pavilion in Evandale, Tasmania and was open to the public from Saturday 12th March to Tuesday 15th March.
+The exhibition of finalists' paintings is held at the Falls Park Pavilion in Evandale, Tasmania.
 A picture of the Glover Prize Gallery is below:

 Who was John Glover?